melroy89/stanford-parser-clientserver/README.md

 Why is this the fastest parser?
 -------------------------------
-It uses Jython to start-up the Stanford Parser, instead of initalize the Stanford Parser from cratch everytime...
+The Stanford Parser server uses Jython to start-up the Stanford Parser.

-This  peace of software runs a server where the PCFG parser is already initalized.
-So parsing different sentences is handled more efficiently and quickly.
+The server initlize the PCFG parser once, so parsing different sentences is **handled more efficiently and quickly**.
+Compared with other implementations of Stanford Parser, which initalizeren the PCFG parser every time from scratch.

 Copyright &amp; Licence
 -----------------------